valasek/web/content/en/coaching/_index.md

 #### Testimonials

----

-"His approach, focused on body awareness and inner experience, is a great guide to deeper self-understanding and finding solutions.
+> His approach, focused on body awareness and inner experience, is a great guide to deeper self-understanding and finding solutions.
 Some of his suggestions surprised me at first, but they helped me realize many important things about myself.
+>

-This wouldn’t have been possible without the safe space and Stanislav’s sensitive and respectful approach – which he was able to create even online."
+> This wouldn’t have been possible without the safe space and Stanislav’s sensitive and respectful approach – which he was able to create even online.

 [Ľubomíra Kapustová, Coach](https://www.linkedin.com/in/lubomira-kapustova-9386ba2b8/)

----

-I really like how you structure your questions.
+> I really like how you structure your questions.
 They immediately trigger answers in my mind.

 [Advit Tiple](https://www.linkedin.com/in/advittiple/)

----

-"Stanley always listens deeply and carefully to what the client says.
+> Stanley always listens deeply and carefully to what the client says.
 Thanks to his experience and integrated systems, he can look at the problem from a higher perspective and help guide me toward my desired goal.
+>

-For me, he is a person with an open heart, and it’s clear that he feels more than he thinks."
+> For me, he is a person with an open heart, and it’s clear that he feels more than he thinks.

 [Tomáš Francan](https://www.linkedin.com/in/tomáš-francan-b05b9184/), Consultant, Veritas Technologies LLC

----

-"Well-structured conversations.
+> Well-structured conversations.
 You actually followed all the steps of GROWTH coaching, including asking the right questions that led to finding options and solutions without judgment.
+>

-Your questions drew me into the discussion and helped me find my way toward the goal."
+> Your questions drew me into the discussion and helped me find my way toward the goal.

 [Rajneesh Handa](https://www.linkedin.com/in/rajneesh-handa-6714a524/), Business Head, Siemens Healthineers